CodePushGo/website/src/content/blog/en/appcenter-migration.md

 `npx @capgo/cli@latest app add`

-This command will use all variables defined in the Capacitor config file to create the app.
+This command will use all variables defined in the React Native config file to create the app.

 ## Upload your first bundle